alexeilebedev/openacr/README.md

 is because at some point, those functions were written by hand, and then amc was modified to generate them and save them to cpp/gen/amc_gen.cpp

+To limit amc's output to prototypes only, specify `-proto`:

+    amc amc.% -proto

+### Sandbox mode

+The sandbox mode is provided to help add features to amc without creating a dead-end (where generated code is broken, but cannot be re-generated because amc needs to be rebuilt)

+`abt -testgen` compiles a debug version of amc, creates the sandbox directory .testgen, runs amc in the .testgen directory, shows a diff between current and sandboxed changes, builds all unit tests inside the sandbox and runs the tests.
+The command succeeds if all of the steps succeed.

 ### References

 If a record of type A presupposes the existence of record of type B, then A contains some field